Watch David Michael Cantor discuss the Common Personal Injury Practice Areas

 Types of Personal Injury Cases

 There are many types of injuries for which a personal injury case may be justified.
-Cantor Injury Lawyers has experience in all of these injury types and are ready to put that experience to work for you.
+Hirsch & Lyon Accident Law has experience in all of these injury types and are ready to put that experience to work for you.
 Some personal injury case types include:

 - Traumatic brain injury and brain damage